 Bagan was phenomenal, possibly the highlight of 14 months backpacking around South East Asia which is why I would urge you to include it in your Myanmar itinerary.
 The tourist bus that took us there was surprisingly modern and dropped us off right at the door of our hotel in Nyaung U. We thoroughly enjoyed our stay at Saw Nyein San Hotel and especially appreciated the motherly care of the owner She Zin, who spoon-fed me some horrid tasting family medicine and nursed my upset stomach back to health.
 The rooms are advertised between $40 and $45 but we managed to snag one of the ground floor rooms for $30, so ask on check-in.

 The magic in Bagan is most definitely at sunrise.
 Although sunset is also beautiful, trust me when I say you absolutely have to get up before the sun.
 Besides, the hot hours of the afternoon are perfect for napping, so we quickly got into a routine of getting up before sunrise to visit a few temples, come back to the hotel for late breakfast and a nap and head back out later for more temple sighting, food and location scouting for the next day.
 There are enough temples out there to be able to find one where you will be alone or at least shared with very few others.

 Even though Bagan is small and discoverable by bicycle, I recommend you do like most people and rent an eBike (tourists were not allowed to drive scooters here when I visited, although it might have changed by now), which will make your life a million times easier.
 Saw Nyein San’s staff was great at coming to the rescue on the few occasions our battery ran flat and when we got a flat tire.

-BE KIND TO ANIMALS THE MOON VEGETARIAN RESTAURANT
+THE MOON VEGETARIAN RESTAURANT

 MOE PYAE SAN